hornvale/book/docs/src/008_chunk_loading/_introduction.md

 I bumped into some students as I traipsed around the campus.
 I saw a marijuana dispensary and thought, "huh, that's right, that's legal now," but I didn't particularly want to get high.
 It made me sad, just thinking about it.
 I found my way into a basement, and some kids blocked me at the door; there was a party under way, and they didn't feel very charitable.
 I laughed and told them I didn't drink, but I didn't have a problem buying my own beer anyway.

 I woke up sad, feeling like I'd lost everything.
 Just one of those great big feelings of loss.
-Part of that is an [article I read](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/15187), shared by [Tanner Heffner](https://www.heffner.dev) in the work Slack, that suggests that we web and web-adjacent developers are heading for _more_ pain, not less; that the job market is lousy but we're in the middle of a tech _bubble_, and that will burst sooner or later and things will get _worse_.
+Part of that is an [article I read](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/15187), shared by my coworker [Tanner Heffner](https://www.heffner.dev) in the work Slack, that suggests that we web and web-adjacent developers are heading for _more_ pain, not less; that the job market is lousy but we're in the middle of a tech _bubble_, and that will burst sooner or later and things will get _worse_.

 Another part of it is that I watched _The Super Mario Bros.
 Movie_ last night, at the behest of my child.
 It was a tremendously depressing experience.
 As was common for members of my generation, I was deeply enchanted by the original Nintendo games.
 I still remember an overwhelming sense of mystery and awe at seeing _Super Mario Bros.
 3_ for the first time.
 I remember having a dream about _Super Mario Bros.
 2_ before I ever played it, just from sheer anticipation.
 And the movie was just... generic.
 No point going deeper here; the movie never did.